AayushAKT/dbmsLab/README.md

 <h1> DBMS LAB</h1>
-<p> For education purposes only.Do not indulge in malpractices.</p>
+<p> For educational purposes only.Do not indulge in malpractice.</p>